 The signature is created using a private key that only we have access to, and can be verified with a public key.
 We've published our public key in DNS in the same way as we publish [DKIM keys](./dkim-signing "DKIM signatures in SMTPeter), see RFC 6367 for the DKIM specification.
 Note that the keys rotate once a month, so you should not use a hardcoded copy of our public key, but dynamically retrieve our key with a DNS query.
 The location of the key is included in our call and should always be a copernica.com subdomain.

-The signature always covers the request target ("/path/to/your/script.php"), the hostname, date, x-copernica-id and digest headers.
+The signature always covers the request target ("/path/to/your/script.php"), and the Host, Date, X-Copernica-ID and Digest headers.
 If the signature seems to be valid, but does not at least include these headers, the call did not come from us and should be ignored anyway.

-To check whether your endpoint was indeed called by us, we recommend to take the following steps in your code:
+To check whether your endpoint was indeed called by us we recommend implementing the following checks:

 - Check if the call came in through HTTPS (not HTTP)

 - Check if there is a 'Date' header and if it is recent (to prevent replay attacks)